Are Horror Movies Good Entertainment? If You Love Fear Factor

 I hope these additional tips make watching scary movies this Halloween both fun and manageable.

-Halloween has other spooky things to do besides watching scary movies.The key is being proactive about preparing coping strategies in advance and listening closely to your own limits.
+Halloween has other spooky things to do besides watching scary movies.The key is being proactive about preparing coping strategies in advance and listening closely to your limits.
 Wishing you a spooky and happy Halloween full of thrills but free of trauma!

-Hopefully this blog gives some helpful guidance for making scary movies an enjoyable part of your Halloween season instead of an upsetting experience.
+Hopefully, this blog gives some helpful guidance for making scary movies an enjoyable part of your Halloween season instead of an upsetting experience.

 Finally, remember that you never have to watch a horror movie at all.
 Some people really like the emotion or sensation of fear or being caught off guard.
 Others do not like it at all.